An Overview of an Emergency Bankruptcy Filing

 - Certificate of Credit Counseling.
 In New Jersey, you must show the court you conferred with a credit counselor before filing for bankruptcy.
 If you have not completed this step before needing to file for emergency bankruptcy, you must apply for a waiver.

-- Application Fee.
-Unless your income is below the poverty level, you will be required to pay a monetary fee when filing for bankruptcy.
-The amount varies, but in New Jersey the cost for a Chapter 7 bankruptcy case, the filing fee is $335 and for a Chapter 13 the filing fee is $310.
+- Court Filing Fee.
+You must pay a monetary fee when filing for bankruptcy unless your income is below the poverty level.
+The amount varies, and is periodically adjusted by the Federal government, but, as of the date of this posting, the filing fee for a Chapter 7 bankruptcy case is $335 and for a Chapter 13 the filing fee is $310.
 In limited circumstances, you may also apply to have your fee waived or pay over time through installments.

 We strongly believe that any bankruptcy filing is not an indictment of your character.
 If you are even considering filing, we understand that you are in a vulnerable phase.
 Depending on your financial situation, we can help determine whether or not an emergency bankruptcy is the best option for you.
-To get started, schedule a free consultation with us today here or call us at (908) 738-8245.
+Schedule a free consultation with us today or call us at (908) 738-8245.